Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Evaluation

 \emph{\system{}} reduces both TTFT and TBT tail latencies.
-Figure~\ref{fig:tbt} shows the P99 TBT latency for \emph{S-LoRA} and \emph{\system{}} under different loads. \emph{\system{}} consistently outperforms the baseline.
+Figure~\ref{fig:tbt} shows the P99 TBT latency for \emph{S-LoRA} and \emph{\system{}} under different loads.
+Again, \emph{\system{}} has lower latencies than \emph{S-LoRA} for all loads.
 However, both systems keep their TBT latency under the SLO (150ms).
-The reason is that TBT latencies are less affected by the queuing effects, and they do not wait on adapter loading.
+The reason is that TBT latencies are less affected by queuing effects, and requests do not wait on adapter loading.
+Substantially increasing the batch size can in theory increase TBT in both systems.
+However, in our experiments of Figure~\ref{fig:tbt}, we find that admissions are eventually limited by available GPU memory, and batches never grow to the extent of violating TBT SLOs.

-\textbf{Throughput.} Figure~\ref{fig:overall} also shows the expected TTFT SLO as a red dashed line.
-We define the throughput as the load that a system can sustain without violating the SLO.
-From Figure~\ref{fig:overall}, we can see that \emph{S-LoRA}'s starts violating the SLO around 8.7 RPS, while \emph{\system{}}'s starts violating the SLO around 12.9 RPS.
+\textbf{2.
+Throughput.} Figure~\ref{fig:overall} also shows the expected TTFT SLO as a red dashed line (i.e., 5$\times$ the average request execution time in a low-load system).
+We define the throughput as the load that a system can sustain without violating this SLO.
+From Figure~\ref{fig:overall}, we can see that \emph{S-LoRA}'s starts violating the SLO around 8.6 RPS, while \emph{\system{}}'s starts violating the SLO around 12.9 RPS.
 This results in 1.5$\times$ higher throughput for \emph{\system{}}.